unitydemo2/Docworks/Tocfolder/InstallingUnity.md

 # Downloading and installing Unity

-Testing for UserId Download and install the Unity Editor from the [Unity download page](http://unity3d.com/download).
+Testing again for UserId Download and install the Unity Editor from the [Unity download page](http://unity3d.com/download).
 The installer uses a Download Assistant and has detailed instructions to follow.
 If you want to download the Unity Editor using a torrent or install several versions of Unity at once, see [Torrent Download](#TorrentDownload), below.

 ## Unity Download Assistant